Africanized bee: North American distribution

 African honey bees abscond (abandon the hive and any food store to start over in a new location) more readily than European honeybees.
-This is not necessarily a severe loss in tropical climates where plants bloom all year, but in more temperate climates it can leave the colony with not enough stores to survive the winter.
-Thus Africanized honey bees are expected to be a hazard mostly in the southern states of the United States, reaching as far north as the Chesapeake Bay in the east.
+This is not necessarily a severe loss in tropical climates, where plants bloom year-round.
+Still, in more temperate climates, it can leave the colony with insufficient stores to survive the winter.
+Thus, Africanized honey bees are expected to pose a hazard primarily in the southern states of the United States, extending as far north as the Chesapeake Bay in the eastern United States.
 The cold-weather limits of the Africanized honey bee have driven some professional bee breeders from Southern California into the harsher wintering locales of the northern Sierra Nevada and southern Cascade Range.
-This is a more difficult area to prepare bees for early pollination placement in, such as is required for the production of almonds.
+This is a more difficult area to prepare bees for early pollination placement, as is required for the production of almonds.
 The reduced available winter forage in northern California means that bees must be fed for early spring buildup.

-The arrival of the Africanized honey bee in Central America is threatening the traditional craft of keeping Melipona stingless bees in log gums, although they do not interbreed or directly compete with each other.
+The arrival of the Africanized honey bee in Central America is threatening the traditional craft of keeping Melipona stingless bees in log gums.
+However, they do not interbreed or directly compete with each other.
 The honey production from an individual hive of Africanized honey bees can be as high as 100 kg.
 This value exceeds the much smaller 3–5 kg of the various Melipona stingless bee species.
-Thus economic pressures are forcing beekeepers to switch from the traditional stingless bees to the new reality of the Africanized honey bee.
-Whether this will lead to the extinction of the former is unknown, but they are well adapted to exist in the wild, and there are a number of indigenous plants that the Africanized honey bees do not visit, so the fate of the Melipona bees remains to be seen.
+Thus, economic pressures are forcing beekeepers to switch from the traditional stingless bees to the new reality of the Africanized honey bee.
+Whether this will lead to the extinction of the former is unknown.
+Still, they are well adapted to life in the wild, and many indigenous plants that the Africanized honey bees do not visit, so the fate of the Melipona bees remains to be seen.